 Based on the excellent life expectancy of the hip and knee implants used today, patients can expect 20-25 years of life without the burdensome pain of arthritis.

-“I describe a joint replacement as a 50/50 operation,” says Dr. Parsley.
-“Fifty percent of the success depends on a good orthopedic surgeon performing the surgery.
-The other 50 percent depends on the patient having the right attitude and being focused on physical therapy and rapid recovery.
+“I describe a joint replacement as a 50/50 operation,” says a Memorial Hermann Joint Center Affiliated Physician.
+“50% of the success depends on a good orthopedic surgeon performing the surgery.
+The other 50% depends on the patient having the right attitude and being focused on physical therapy and rapid recovery.
 Rennie was onboard and did a great job.”

-Memorial Hermann Orthopedic & Spine Hospital received The Joint Commission’s Gold Seal of Approval for Advanced Certification for Total Hip and Knee Replacement designation in 2016, the first hospital in Houston to earn this advanced certification.
+Rockets Orthopedic Hospital received The Joint Commission’s Gold Seal of Approval for Advanced Certification for Total Hip and Knee Replacement designation in 2016, the first hospital in Houston to earn this advanced certification.

-Rennie recommends Memorial Hermann Orthopedic & Spine Hospital to everyone he meets who is experiencing similar pain.
+Rennie recommends Rockets Orthopedic Hospital to everyone he meets who is experiencing similar pain.
 “I urge them to see an orthopedic specialist and learn about their options.
 I waited way too long.
-I won’t make that mistake with my left knee so I know Memorial Hermann Orthopedic & Spine Hospital will see me again soon!”
+I won’t make that mistake with my left knee so I know Rockets Orthopedic Hospital will see me again soon!”